Gaceb-Hicham/Cloud/README.md

 This project is a REST API for uploading and managing files.
 It uses:
 - **FastAPI** for the backend logic.
 - **MinIO** for storing the actual files (S3 compatible).
-- **PostgreSQL** for storing file details (name, size, SHA-256 hash).
+- **PostgreSQL** for storing file details.

 ## Features
 - Upload and Download files.
 - Prevents duplicate uploads using SHA-256 hashing.
-- View files in the browser.
+- **Direct Preview**: View files like Images and PDFs directly in the browser without downloading.
-- Simple web interface included.

 ## How to Run